Skip to main content

 HANDLING

-SPARCS will further handle, negotiate and secure fully executed agreement between both parties.
+SPARCS will further handle, negotiate, and secure fully executed agreements between both parties.

 NOTES

-• This agreement may not be used for federally-funded projects or as a cost-match toward federally-funded projects.
+• This agreement may not be used for federally funded projects or as a cost match for federally funded projects.

-• Substantial changes to the standard terms and conditions of the agreement nullify the reduced overhead rate and a standard sponsored research agreement and fully overhead rate will apply.
+• Substantial changes to the standard terms and conditions of the agreement nullify the reduced overhead rate, and a standard sponsored research agreement and total overhead rate will apply.

 • Each student must sign a Project Participation Agreement acknowledging the terms of the agreement.
-If these forms are signed after the PINS record is processed, then send them to the College Research Office (preaward-coe@ncsu.edu) who will upload them into RADAR.
+If these forms are signed after the PINS (or PD) record is processed, send them to the College Research Office (preaward-coe@ncsu.edu), which will upload them to the Research Enterprise Data (RED) system.

-• Faculty and other non-student involvement MUST be limited to only those duties defined in the course syllabus in these endeavors.
-Expansion of effort outside of the scope and expectations of the course or involvement of non-course-enrollees may constitute a breach of various university policies involving intellectual property, publication, and confidentiality among others.
+• Faculty and other non-student involvement MUST be limited to the duties defined in the course syllabus for these endeavors.
+Expansion of effort beyond the scope and expectations of the course, or the involvement of non-course enrollees, may constitute a breach of various university policies on intellectual property, publication, and confidentiality, among others.

-The College of Engineering has many centers, consortiums, and institutes that have paying members.
-The membership fees award core projects that work towards meeting the goals of the university, center, and center members.
-Some benefits to members include access to research results of the core projects, the ability to provide supplemental funding to enhance a project at a significantly low indirect cost rate, and networking opportunities.
+The College of Engineering has many centers, consortia, and institutes with paying members.
+Membership fees support core projects that work to meet the goals of the university, the center, and its members.
+Some benefits to members include access to research results from the core projects, the ability to provide supplemental funding to enhance a project at a significantly low indirect cost rate, and networking opportunities.

 • Center memberships